Statistics, PhD

 Because each sequence varies somewhat in content from year to year, it is recommended that the student take each set of exams at the conclusion of the sequence in which they are enrolled.
 No advantage is gained by delaying the exam for a year.
 It is desirable to make every effort to finish all three exams by the end of the second year of study.

 Some students will enter the PhD program with previously acquired expertise in one or more of the three basic sequences.
 This situation sometimes happens with students who transfer from other PhD programs or who come from certain foreign countries.
-Such students may formally petition the chair of the graduate committee to be exempted from the appropriate course and its qualifying exam.
+Such students may formally petition the Director of Graduate Studies to be exempted from the appropriate course and its qualifying exam.
 The petition must be accompanied by hard evidence (e.g., published research, written testimony from experts, records of equivalent courses, examinations and the grades achieved on them).
 The graduate committee will make the final judgment on all exemption requests.

 After the student completes the oral presentation, work on the thesis begins.

 It is the student's responsibility to find a thesis advisor who is willing to guide their research.
-Since the advisor should be part of the oral presentation committee, the student should have engaged an advisor by the beginning of the third year of study.
+Since the advisor should be part of the oral presentation committee, the student should have engaged an advisor by the beginning of their second year of study.

 Once the department has accepted the dissertation (on the recommendation of the thesis advisor), the student is required to defend their thesis through a presentation accompanied by a question-and-answer period.